ChenZhu-Xie/xczphysics_SilverBullet/Library/Malys/GitHistory.md

 virtualPage.define {
   pattern = "diff:(.+)",
   run = function(ref)
+    -- Note: This splits by comma to separate the two commit refs.
+    -- If your FILENAME contains a comma, this will still break.
-    local data = string.split(ref, ",")
+    -- But the underscore issue is fixed by get_content. local data = string.split(ref, ",")
     if #data > 1 then
       local from = get_content(data[1])